Skip to main content

 If buying a home’s a race, your mortgage pre-approval is the “get ready, get set” before the “go.”
-Keep in mind there might be literal hurdles along the way (low housing inventory for one), but don’t let that interfere with getting pre-approved.
+While there might be hurdles along the way (like low housing supply), getting pre-approved will get you one step closer to that home you want.

 December 7, 2020 4 minute read

-But as a potential home buyer, there are some important things you can do in preparation so that you’re able to act quickly when the right home comes along.
-These first steps include:
+If you're looking to buy a home, there are some important things you can do to prepare so that you can act quickly when the right home comes along.
+Your first steps include:

 Why you need to consider a mortgage pre-approval